Sabrina De Sousa: Early life

-Role in the kidnapping and torture of Abu Omar
+Role in the abduction of Abu Omar

-The underlying case is called the "Abu Omar case" or the "Imam Rapito affair".
-Abu Omar, also known as Hassan Mustafa Osama Nasr and Osama Moustafa Hassan Nasr, is a Muslim cleric, who on February 17, 2003, was abducted by the CIA, transported to the Aviano Air Base, from which he was transferred to Egypt, where he was interrogated (and allegedly tortured).
-The case involves "kidnapping charges in Italy for the seizure of a suspected terrorist."
-The Italian government originally denied having played any role in the abduction, but Italian prosecutors Armando Spataro and Ferdinand Enrico Pomarici indicted two dozen American and Italian government employees and agents.
+The underlying case, known as the "Abu Omar case" or the "Imam Rapito affair," concerns Hassan Mustafa Osama Nasr (Abu Omar), a Muslim cleric abducted by the CIA on February 17, 2003, and transported to Aviano Air Base before being transferred to Egypt, where he was interrogated and allegedly tortured.
+The case involved "kidnapping charges in Italy for the seizure of a suspected terrorist."
+The Italian government initially denied any role in the abduction, but prosecutors Armando Spataro and Ferdinando Pomarici indicted roughly two dozen American and Italian officials and agents.

-One of those were Sousa.
-She is not alleged to have kidnapped Omar herself, but is said to have "helped make false documents to mislead investigators."
-Italian authorities issued an arrest warrant in 2006 for Sousa.
-They named her publicly in July 2008.
-She claims an alibi that she was "vacationing at a ski resort nearly 130 miles away in Madonna di Campiglio, Italy."
+Sousa was among those indicted.
+She is not accused of physically abducting Nasr but is alleged to have helped produce false documents intended to mislead investigators.
+Italian authorities issued an arrest warrant for her in 2006 and publicly named her in July 2008.
+She has said she was on vacation at a ski resort in Madonna di Campiglio, roughly 130 miles from Milan, at the time of the abduction.

-Sousa is alleged by the Italian judicial system to be an intelligence officer.
-They claim that she is part of a "CIA network", serving under diplomatic cover.
-She claims to be a diplomat.
-She was registered with the United States Embassy in Rome as a Second Secretary, but posted in Milan.
-She was a State Department employee, until she resigned in February 2009.
+Italian authorities describe Sousa as an intelligence officer operating under diplomatic cover as part of a CIA network.
+She has consistently identified herself as a diplomat.
+She was registered with the U.S. Embassy in Rome as a Second Secretary while posted in Milan, and worked for the State Department until resigning in February 2009.

-She was convicted of kidnapping for her role in the Imam rapito affair on November 4, 2009, by an Italian court, after a trial in absentia and a plea of not guilty.
+An Italian court convicted her of kidnapping on November 4, 2009, following a trial in absentia in which she pleaded not guilty.